qwaneu/qwaneu.github.io/_drafts/test-driving-a-command-line-interface-in-python.md

 ## Introducing 'click'

-[Click](https://click.palletsprojects.com/) {target:"blank"} is, once you understand it's model, and easy to use python based argument parser.
+[Click](https://click.palletsprojects.com/){:target="_blank"} is, once you understand it's model, and easy to use python based argument parser.
 It support nested groups of commands and arguments and options for each of the levels.
 For example:

 ~~~python
 @click.group(name='aws') # root level group